juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Sell half at the day's high as it may form a double top
 	* Add after it breaks out of the day's high
 			* Use high of morning spike as risk
-			* Take profit into strength, or any sigh of resistance, or if it breaks 1/2 of its spike, or average gain(35%)
+			* Take profit into strength, or any sigh of resistance, or if it breaks 1/2 of its spike
 	* Sell before 2:30 since people don't like holding overnight

 ## Multi Day/Week/Month/Year Breakout